Clear Light of Day: Plot summary

 The novel is split into four sections covering the Das family from the children's perspective in this order: adulthood, adolescence and early adulthood, childhood, and a final return to an adult perspective in the final chapter.

-The story centers on the Das family, who have grown apart with adulthood.
-It starts with Tara, whose husband Bakul is India's ambassador to the US, greeting her sister Bimla (Bim), who lives in the family's Old Delhi home, teaching history and taking care of their autistic brother Baba.
+The story centres on the Das family, who have grown apart with adulthood.
+Part one starts with Tara, whose husband Bakul is India's ambassador to the US, greeting her sister Bimla (Bim), who lives in the family's Old Delhi home, teaching history and taking care of their autistic brother Baba.
 Their conversation eventually comes to Raja, their brother who lives in Hyderabad.
-Bim, not wanting to go to the wedding of Raja's daughter, shows Tara an old letter from when Raja became her landlord, in which he unintentionally insulted her after the death of his father-in-law, the previous landlord.
+Bim, not wanting to go to the wedding of Raja's daughter, shows Tara an old letter from when Raja became her landlord, in which he unintentionally insulted her after the death of his father-in-law, also the previous landlord, Hyder Ali.
 The section closes with the two sisters visiting the neighbours, the Misras.

 In part two of the novel, the setting switches to partition-era India, when the characters are adolescents in the house.
 Raja is severely ill with tuberculosis and is left to Bim's ministrations.
-Aunt Mira ("Mira-masi"), their supposed caretaker after the death of the children's often absent parents, dies of alcoholism.
-Earlier, Raja's fascination with Urdu attracts the attention of the family's Muslim landlord, Hyder Ali, whom Raja idolizes.
+Aunt Mira ("Mira-masi "), their supposed caretaker after the death of the children's often absent parents, dies of alcoholism.
+Earlier, Raja's fascination with Urdu attracts the attention of the family's Muslim landlord, Hyder Ali, whom Raja idolises.
 After recovering from TB, Raja follows Hyder Ali to Hyderabad.
 Tara escapes from the situation through marriage to Bakul, leaving Bim to provide for Baba alone, in the midst of the partition and the death of Gandhi.

 In part three Bim, Raja and Tara are depicted awaiting the birth of their brother Baba in pre-partition India.
 Aunt Mira, widowed by her husband and mistreated by her in-laws, is brought in to help with Baba, who is autistic, and to raise the children.
 Raja is fascinated with poetry.
 He shares a close bond with Bim, the head girl at school, although they often exclude Tara.
 Tara wants to be a mother, although this fact brings ridicule from Raja and Bim, who want to be heroes.

-The final section returns to modern India and shows Tara confronting Bim over Raja's daughter's wedding and Bim's broken relationship with Raja.
+The fourth part returns to modern India and shows Tara confronting Bim over Raja's daughter's wedding and Bim's broken relationship with Raja.
 This climaxes when Bim explodes at Baba.
 After her anger fades, she decides that family love is irreplaceable and can cover all wrongs.
 After Tara leaves, she goes to her neighbors the Misras for a concert, where she is touched by the unbreakable relationship they seem to have.
 She tells Tara to come back from the wedding with Raja and forgives him.